What happens when you take the feedback of clients, carers and community, and use this to inform the way you recruit your staff?

 It makes sense to involve consumers in the process of your organisation’s recruitment – after all, they are the people who will be using your services.
 But how does it work, practically speaking?

 Noble says the organisation finds consumers to take part in the program through a number of avenues: they advertise internally to consumer representatives, ask staff if they have any suitable clients, and advertise via posters in client waiting areas.
+Perfect Portal has the best practices and tips for implementing or improving your onboarding process.

 However, before being invited to sit on an interview panel, interested consumers are required to take part in a screening interview, after which they may be appointed to the program and required to undergo training.